 The halo effect (also known as picture framing) is when the edges of a room appear to be a different color than the center.

 The most common reason for the halo effect on a hardwood floor is when different sanding approaches are used in the same area.
-For example, picture framing could result from using 60, 80, 100 sandpaper on the big machine, but using 80, 100, 120 with the edger.
+For example, picture framing could result from using 60, 80, and 100 sandpaper on the big machine, but using 80, 100, and 120 with the edger.
+Improperly blending the field of the floor with the edges can result in the hardwood floor stain absorbing differently, leading to this dreaded “halo effect”.

 How to Fix Chatter Marks in Wood